-So, if statistics showing racial disparities alone are insufficient to establish a Section 2 violation even when the disparities directly relate to the electoral process, then statistics that are at least one step removed from that must also, by definition, be insufficient.
-Yet the case against felon disenfranchisement laws is based upon the assumption that "race-based disparities in sentencing""-"that, as a result of racial discrimination in sentencing, black and Hispanic felons are more likely to be sentenced to a term of imprisonment . . . and are therefore more likely to be disenfranchised."
-But the case law establishes clearly that "[e]vidence of statistical disparities in an area external to voting, which then result in statistical disparities in voting," do not prove a Section 2 violation.
-Indeed, to ignore this case law would lead to an absurdity: felons would be allowed to prove a denial of voting rights as a result of racial discrimination in sentencing on the basis of evidence legally insufficient to establish an actual claim of racial discrimination in sentencing.
+So, if statistics showing racial disparities alone are insufficient to establish a Section 2 violation, even when the disparities directly relate to the electoral process, then statistics that are at least one step removed from that must also, by definition, be insufficient.
+Yet the case against felon disenfranchisement laws is based upon the assumption that "race-based disparities in sentencing"-"that, as a result of racial discrimination in sentencing, black and Hispanic felons are more likely to be sentenced to a term of imprisonment ... and are therefore more likely to be disenfranchised."63 But the case law establishes clearly that "[e]vidence of statistical disparities in an area external to voting, which then result in statistical disparities in voting," do not prove a Section 2 violation.64 To ignore this case law would allow felons to prove a denial of voting rights as a result of racial discrimination in sentencing on the basis of evidence legally insufficient to establish an actual claim of racial discrimination in sentencing.
 In McCleskey v.
-Kemp, the Supreme Court held that statistical disparities cannot be the basis for a Fourteenth Amendment claim to overturn a criminal conviction or sentence; a defendant must show that he himself or she herself suffered discrimination on the basis of race, and must show that on the basis of things that happened in his or her case.
-"Because discretion is essential to the criminal justice process," statistical evidence "is clearly insufficient to support any inference that any of the decision-makers in [a particular] case acted with discriminatory purpose."
-This is so even in a capital case, as McCleskey was.
+Kemp, the Supreme Court held that statistical disparities cannot be the basis for a Fourteenth Amendment claim to overturn a criminal conviction or sentence; a defendant must show that he himself or she herself suffered discrimination on the basis of race, and must show that on the basis of things that happened in his or her case.65 "Because discretion is essential to the criminal justice process," statistical evidence "is clearly insufficient to support any inference that any of the decision-makers in [a particular] case acted with discriminatory purpose."66 This is so even in a capital case, as McCleskey.

 If the VRA were construed to ban felon disenfranchisement, then convicted felons could invoke the very same racial statistics that they cannot invoke to assert the right to walk the streets.
-That result alone would be odd, to say the least.
-And this "logic" moves swiftly from the incongruous to the unimaginable: the VRA would probably abolish capital punishment nationwide because if similar statistical disparities appear in capital sentences, then the carrying out of such sentences, which plainly effect a permanent denial of the right to vote, would necessarily "result[] in a denial or abridgment of the right . . . to vote on account of race or color."
+And the VRA would probably become the basis for abolishing capital punishment nationwide, because if similar statistical disparities appear in capital sentences, then the carrying out of such sentences, which plainly effect a permanent denial of the right to vote, would necessarily "result[] in a denial or abridgment of the right ... to vote on account of race or color."67